nmfad/X-chromosome-analysis/README.md

      (d) If the percentage of significantly skewed positions is greater than 12%, then the sample is classified as a skewed sample or else it is classified as a random sample.

+Contact:

+Please contact Numrah Fadra (fadra.numrah@mayo.edu) with any questions/issues with using the scripts or input/output file formats.